On Campus Support

 U of S Protective Services patrol the campus to ensure the safety of the U of S community.
 They offer self-defense courses and provide a variety of safety resources.
 In an emergency, call: (306) 966-5555.

-DSS assists students with disabilities by offering programs and advocacy services and fostering an accessible and welcoming campus.
-All students with disabilities are encouraged to register with DSS in order to access the many services available.
+AES assists students with disabilities by offering programs and advocacy services and fostering an accessible and welcoming campus.
+All students with disabilities are encouraged to register with AES in order to access the many services available.

 Discrimination and Harassment Prevention Services (DHPS)